Studio Policies and Practices – Updated April, 2021

 - After each session, students will clean the apparatus in the usual fashion, using the provided Force gym wipes.

-Non-apparatus protocol: After each class we’ll wipe down doorknobs, lavatory handles, and other commonly touched hard surfaces.
-We’ll disinfect soft surfaces, the changing room, and the bathroom with an FDA approved sanitizing spray on a daily basis.
-The floor is regularly cleaned with a disinfecting wet mopping cloth.
+Non-apparatus protocol: Doorknobs, lavatory handles, and other commonly touched hard surfaces are wiped down frequently.
+Soft surfaces, the changing room, and the bathroom are disinfected with an FDA approved sanitizing spray on a daily basis.
+The floor is regularly cleaned with a disinfecting wet dusting cloth.

 If you use the bathroom during your session, remember to wash your hands thoroughly when finished.
 Sanitizing wipes are provided for cleaning hard surfaces.